 Compensation Committee.
 The Compensation Committee will be comprised in accordance with, governed pursuant to and perform those duties as contained in those sections set forth below.

 Responsibilities.
-The purpose of the Committee will be to carry out the AAC’s overall responsibility relating to compensation, benefits, human capital management, and organizational health, including diversity and inclusion.
+The purpose of the Committee will be to carry out Team USA AC’s overall responsibility relating to compensation, benefits, human capital management, and organizational health, including diversity and inclusion.
 The responsibilities of the Committee will include the following:

-to assist the AAC in developing and evaluating potential candidates for the Executive Director position, and to oversee the development of executive succession plans;
+to assist Team USA AC in developing and evaluating potential candidates for the Executive Director position, and to oversee the development of executive succession plans;

-to review and approve on an annual basis the AAC goals, and objectives with respect to performance and compensation for staff, including salary, perquisites, and any other compensation (the Committee will evaluate at least once a year the staff’s performance in light of these established goals and objectives; based upon these evaluations will set staff’s annual compensation, including salary and any other compensation as well as notify the USOPC of set compensation; and will communicate performance feedback to the staff following such evaluations);
+to review and approve on an annual basis Team USA ACgoals, and objectives with respect to performance and compensation for staff, including salary, perquisites, and any other compensation (the Committee will evaluate at least once a year the staff’s performance in light of these established goals and objectives; based upon these evaluations will set staff’s annual compensation, including salary and any other compensation as well as notify the USOPC of set compensation; and will communicate performance feedback to the staff following such evaluations);

-to conduct periodic review of the reasonableness of the compensation of the AAC staff using relevant market benchmarks and survey data;
+to conduct periodic review of the reasonableness of the compensation of Team USA AC staff using relevant market benchmarks and survey data;

 to maintain regular contact with the Executive Director and/or their designees about compensation issues;

-to prepare and follow an annual work plan and report to AAC Leadership on its activities (the report to the Leadership may take the form of an oral report by the Chair or any other member of the Compensation designated by the Chair of the Committee to make such report);
+to prepare and follow an annual work plan and report to Team USA AC Leadership on its activities (the report to the Leadership may take the form of an oral report by the Chair or any other member of the Compensation designated by the Chair of the Committee to make such report);

 to maintain minutes of its activities and records of attendance of its members; and